 Full-time students in the MA programme may complete the programme requirements in one academic year.
 Part-time students may complete the MA programme in two academic years.
 Students who wish to complete the programme on a part-time basis should notify Student Affairs during Orientation.
+AGDA alumni can expect to finish the program in one academic year.

 11.7.
-Research Ethic Written Work
+Research Ethics Guidance and Consent relating to Written Work